 The recessed cans are equipped with thermal heat sensors and if they get too hot, they automatically shut off.
 This is a safety feature.
 Normally, we find the problem to be insulation around the can of the recessed light in the attic.
 If the insulation is moved away from the recessed can, it usually will fix the problem.

-If your flood lights are wired to a switch, you can turn the switch to the off position then immediately back on.
+If your flood lights are wired to a switch and equipped with an override feature, you can turn the switch to the off position then immediately back on.
 This overrides the motion sensor and allows you to keep the lights on.
 If you want to reactivate the motion sensor, simply turn the switch off for a few minutes and turn it back on.
 They will reset to operate on the motion sensor.